 - Wheelchair & Adaptive Sports, recreational therapy

-Mary Free Bed often collaborates with other highly-respected institutions – from universities to healthcare organizations – with the common goal of improving patient lives.
+Mary Free Bed collaborates with other highly-respected institutions – from universities to health care organizations – with the common goal of improving patient lives.

-“These partnerships ensure that we continue to provide superior rehabilitative care and pave the way for educating and training future rehabilitation doctors and other professionals,” Butzer said.
+“These partnerships ensure that we continue to provide superior rehabilitative care and pave the way for educating and training future rehabilitation doctors and other professionals,” said Dr. John F. Butzer, research director emeritus for Mary Free Bed’s Center for Research and Innovation.